kyleichan/academic-kickstart/content/post/apple_health/index.md

 ```
 (Note: this code comes from https://taraskaduk.com/posts/2019-03-23-apple-health/)

-You now have a workable data table with every data point for every data type stored in your Apple Health app, such as weight, stepcount, etc.
+Now you have a workable data table with your Apple Health data.
+This includes every type of health data you've ever recorded, such as weight, stepcount, etc.

 Now let's extract the HR data:
 ```